muratk5n/thirdwave/en/tweets/2020/week28.md

 ---

-"@RyseHydrogen

-Arizona-based company @nikolamotor, arch rival of @Tesla, and with a market valuation exceeding $30bn, are planning on installing hydrogen charging stations for its trucks in the UK and across Europe"

----

 "NYPD Eliminates Plainclothes Anti-Crime Units Implicated In Many Shootings ...
 The unit, which included about 600 officers, was formed in the late 1990s.
 Members have been involved in some of the most